guptayush2112/MainsDetector/README.md

   b.
 Kindly follow the instructions_MustRead.txt file for successful simulations.
 You can also directly see the circuit simulation in the Simulation Results.jpg file that I have added.

-3) For your reference and as a screenshot proof that the circuit is correct & working, I have added the Simulation Results.jpg screenshot to show the required successful simualations.
+3) For your reference and as a screenshot proof that the circuit is correct & working, I have added the Simulation Results.jpg screenshot to show the required successful simulations.